 Nitish Kumar’s ally Jitan Manjhi meets Amit Shah in Delhi, denies alliance rumours

-Jitan Kumar after his meeting with the home minister asserted that he has sworn to remain with Bihar chief minister and rejected any possibility of joining hands with the BJP
+Jitan Ram Manjhi after his meeting with the home minister asserted that he has sworn to remain with Bihar chief minister and rejected any possibility of joining hands with the BJP

 Bihar chief minister Nitish Kumar’s ally and Hindustani Awam Morcha (HAM) leader Jitan Ram Manjhi reached New Delhi on Thursday where he met the Union home minister Amit Shah.